First off, (from our last post) why even bother?

 The same is true with the canter - the strides are more exaggerated and you feel more swing in the ride.
 Be prepared to let your lower back flow with the activity - anything less and you'll be stifling the horse's enthusiastic offering.

-Basically, if you feel the gaits getting bigger, rounder, bouncier and maybe a bit harder to ride, then you know you are on the right track!
+Basically, if you feel the gaits getting bigger, rounder, and bouncier, then you know you are on the right track!

 The Tight Back...